shmishtopher/chalkboard/README.md

 Chalkboard is a JavaScript library that can be installed locally or globaly with npm.
 However, in order to render an preview videos, some additional programs need to be installed and available on your system `PATH`.
 The following section details the steps you need to follow to get chalkboard up and running on your system.

 ### Windows
 Before installing the chalkboard library, you need to get a recent version of node and ffmpeg.
-This can be done with package managers like Scoop, Chocolatey, or Winget (recomended) or manually.
+This can be done with package managers like Scoop and Chocolatey (recomended) or manually.

 #### Installing with Scoop
 You can install all of the system requirements straight from Scoop's main bucket by running: